 Nowadays, a range of medications targeting tumour-specific genetic alterations are available and can be prescribed instead of, or in combination with standard chemotherapies, immunotherapies and radiotherapies.

 HER2 amplification is seen in approximately 15% of breast cancers and, in the absence of therapy, is associated with a poor prognosis [8,9].
-Treatment of patients with HER2 amplification using the monoclonal antibody Herceptin® (Trastuzumab) has been shown to be effective, increasing overall survival time [10,11].
+Treatment of patients with HER2 amplification using a specific monoclonal antibody drug has been shown to be effective, increasing overall survival time [10,11].

 Furthermore, the FGFR1 gene has been shown to be amplified in approximately 10% of breast cancer patients.
 It indicates a poor outcome, as over-expression of the gene product has been implicated in early relapse [12-14].